Getting around Bolivia is a little trickier than getting around at home. Here is everything you need to know about transportation in Bolivia.

 The most basic and simple way to get around a city.
 As always, be cautious and aware when taking a taxi.
 Ask your hostel/hotel or locals what you should be charged, so you have an idea of the fare in advance.
 Make sure you confirm the price before getting into the taxi (in Bolivianos).
 Radio Taxis are the safest option as they are operated by a legal taxi company.
 These are the taxis that have a number to call posted on the top of the taxi.
-In some of the bigger cities you will also be able to find Uber, Easy Taxi or other ridesharing apps (you will need a local mobile number to use the app).
+In some of the bigger cities, you will also be able to find Uber, Easy Taxi, or other ridesharing apps (you will need a local mobile number to use the app).

 Renting a car is an option, but it is not the most common or easy way to travel.
 It is typically for people who want to go to remote destinations unreachable by other means.
 Expect to pay $50-100 per day.
 In order to rent a car you need to be at least 25 years old and have your driver’s license (it is even better if you have your international driver’s license).
 When renting a car, make sure you know what will happen in case you run into trouble – a breakdown, accident, etc. If you are going outside city limits, we recommend a modern car that is sturdy and has 4-wheel drive as the road conditions get really bad outside of the major cities.

-Currently there are 4 lines of cable cars (red, yellow, green, and blue) in La Paz and the city is looking to add 7 more lines in the next phase.
-It is 3 Bolivianos to ride the length of one line and they have discounts for students, seniors and for people with disabilities.
+Currently, there are 4 lines of cable cars (red, yellow, green, and blue) in La Paz and the city is looking to add 7 more lines in the next phase.
+It is 3 Bolivianos to ride the length of one line and they have discounts for students, seniors, and people with disabilities.
 Taking the cable car is popular for both locals and tourists alike.
 It offers great views of the city as well as a very efficient mode of transportation, as you literally fly above the massive congestion that is commonplace in La Paz.
-You might feel like you are invading some privacy as it takes you over many people’s residences but the panoramic views of La Paz are unrivalled.
+You might feel like you are invading some privacy as it takes you over many people’s residences but the panoramic views of La Paz are unrivaled.

 There is also a cable car that goes up to the Christ statue in Cochabamba.
 We highly recommend it as it is safer than climbing the steps.
 Robbers tend to hang around them waiting for visitors with cameras etc.

 You will see a lot of locals driving motorcycles in Bolivia.
-Among travellers this is less common.
+Among travelers, this is less common.
 There are however some tours that offer this option.
 It’s a great way to surpass any hiking and see the beautiful countryside as well as tourist attractions but since traffic in Bolivia can be quite hectic, be careful of course.

 The most common form of transportation in Bolivia for both travellers and locals is by bus.
 It is almost impossible not to take a bus in Bolivia.
 There are local buses called Micros and Trufis, and then there are long distance options like public buses and Bolivia Hop.